-Construction business owners are provided an easier path to deducting rental loses by utilizing the real estate professional election
+Construction business owners provided easier path to deducting rental loses by utilizing real estate professional election

 November 25, 2020

 Taxpayers with rental activities have incentive to qualify as a real estate professional: if qualifications are met, rental losses that would typically be trapped can be used to offset other business income.
 However, strict rules exist to qualify and achieving this designation has proved difficult for many.
 Fortunately, taxpayers in the construction trade may be able to use their real property construction hours to meet the minimum hour requirement.
 HK partner and construction practice team member, Stephanie Mettille, provides an overview on what this method offers and the elements needed to qualify.

 Recent law changes allow property owners to accelerate a significant amount of depreciation for building repairs, as well as furniture and fixture costs.
 This depreciation often results in rental activities generating losses for tax purposes.
 However, real estate rental losses are, by nature, passive, and under the tax law, passive losses can only be used to offset passive income.
 Passive activities do not include the business you operate on a daily basis, but instead flow through income from businesses one does not spend a significant amount of time in.
 Therefore, real estate losses generally cannot be used to reduce tax on your primary business income but would instead carry forward until you either have passive income or sell the rental property.
 Many taxpayers have a hard time deducting these losses, however, business owners in the construction industry have an easier path to qualify as a real estate professional.

 Real estate professional election and its two requirements

 Election provides an opportunity to group all your real estate rental activities together as one activity and be treated as non-passive.
 To qualify as a real estate professional, you must meet two requirements:

 - Must spend at least 750 hours in real property trades or businesses, and

 - spend more than 50% of your time in real property trades or businesses.